-Lesson Plan: Presidents and Prime Ministers
+Lesson Plan: For Teachers: Presidents and Prime Ministers

 Ask students to name the current prime minister of Canada and president of the United States and give their opinions of each leader.
 Ask students to name as many previous prime ministers and presidents as they are able to, focusing on the post--Second World War period, and list their responses on the board or chart paper.
 Ask: Why is Canada's relationship with the United States so important?
 How might the personalities of different prime ministers and presidents affect that relationship?